Nikolai Voznesensky: Post World War II

+The Leningrad Affair

-After the death of Andrei Zhdanov, Voznesensky disappeared from public life for a period of time.
-In connection with the Leningrad Affair, on March 7, 1949, he was removed from the post of deputy chairman of the Council of Ministers of the USSR and removed from the Politburo of the Central Committee.
-From a resolution adopted by the Central Committee, Voznesensky was accused of being purposefully responsible for "..the disappearance of secret documents in the USSR State Planning Committee".
+Deprived of the protection of Andrei Zhdanov, who died in August 1948, Voznesensky was the loser in a power struggle with Lavrentiy Beria and Georgy Malenkov.
+On March 7, 1949, he was removed from the post of deputy chairman of the Council of Ministers of the USSR and from the Politburo, and was replaced as chairman of Gosplan by Maksim Saburov, a protege of Malenkov.
+According to Khrushchev:

+In a resolution adopted by the Central Committee, Voznesensky was accused of being purposefully responsible for "...the disappearance of secret documents in the USSR State Planning Committee".
 He was arrested on October 27, 1949, and was sentenced to death on the night of September 30, 1950.
 He is believed to have been shot shortly after the verdict was announced.

-Voznesensky was rehabilitated by the Military Collegium of the Supreme Court of the Soviet Union on April 30, 1954 and his membership was reinstated in the Communist Party of the Soviet Union.
+Voznesensky was posthumously rehabilitated by the Military Collegium of the Supreme Court of the Soviet Union on April 30, 1954, and his membership was reinstated in the Communist Party of the Soviet Union.